klee/klee.github.io/tutorials/testing-regex.md

-the KLEE virtual machine. `-c` is used because we only want to compile the code to an object file (not a native executable), and finally `-g` causes additional debug information to be stored in the object file, which KLEE will use to determine source line number information. `-O1 -Xclang -disable-llvm-passes` is used to compile without any optimisation, but without preventing KLEE from performing its own optimisation, which compiling with `-O0` would.
+the KLEE virtual machine. `-c` is used because we only want to compile the code to an object file (not a native executable), and finally `-g` causes additional debug information to be stored in the object file, which KLEE will use to determine source line number information. `-O0 -Xclang -disable-O0-optnone` is used to compile without any optimisation, but without preventing KLEE from performing its own optimisations, which compiling with `-O0` would.

 If you have the LLVM tools installed in your path, you can verify that this step worked by running llvm-nm on the generated file: